hpaluch/pic32mx-comp/README.md

 - click on Next
 - click Yes on scary Warning that you really want use this driver
 - now Windows 10 Generic driver should be installed and working

+## Measured frequency is 2 times higher

+If measured frequency is 2 times higher it is very likely that comparator is oscillating.
+I plan to fix that with adding hysteresis (TODO).

 [Digilent AD2]: https://digilent.com/shop/analog-discovery-2-100ms-s-usb-oscilloscope-logic-analyzer-and-variable-power-supply/
 [MIPS32 M4K Manual]: https://s3-eu-west-1.amazonaws.com/downloads-mips/documents/MD00249-2B-M4K-SUM-02.03.pdf